Dzynekz/ProsteProgramyPomocnicze/README.md

-# ScreenCaptureApp
+# ScreenshotApp

-ScreenCaptureApp is a simple Python application that allows users to capture a portion of their screen and copy it to the clipboard.
+ScreenshotApp is a simple Python application that allows users to capture a portion of their screen and copy it to the clipboard.
 The application is triggered by a hotkey (Ctrl+Shift+S) and uses the `pyautogui` for capturing the screen.

 ## Features